 Lukas was most recently seen in Crazy Eyes (2012).
 He has several projects in production, including Meth Head (2013) written and directed by Jane Clark.

 Also a talented musician, Lukas plays drums and piano in the band The Rogues.

-- IMDb Mini Biography By: Emily Tracy-Haas
+- IMDb Mini Biography By: Anonymous and Emily Tracy-Haas